uutzinger/airquality/Readme.md

 ## Air Quality Sensors to Consider
 There exisits many sensor for indoor air quality.
 If individual gas concentration needs to be meausred, usualy a metal oxid sensor needs to be heated for a brief time.
-Power consmpution will be high and the system should run of a plug in power supply.
-Humidity, tempterauter and pressure can be measured in low power configuration and system can run from a battery.
+Power consmpution will be high and the system should be run using AC adapter.
+For humidity, tempterauter and pressure the system can run from a battery.

 ### Temperature, Humidity Pressure
 * **BME680**, Bosch, Temp, Humidity 8s, Pressure, 1s VOC +/-15% IAQ output, AliExpress $12